ImageMagick/Usage-Markdown/transform/index.md

 As the shade image is now run though the "`-normalize`" operator, the "`-blur`" value used for 'rounding edges' will no longer effect final intensity of the result.
 A much better method.

-In summery, [normalizing](../option_link.cgi?normalize) a shade image will shift the mid-tones away from a perfect-grey color.
+In summary, [normalizing](../option_link.cgi?normalize) a shade image will shift the mid-tones away from a perfect-grey color.

 Now we can adjust the output intensity of the highlights produces output completely independent to the other adjustments.
 Typically as the normalized result is extreme, we will need a controlled de-normalization, or anti-contrast control, to reduce the highlight to the desired level.